nicolashainaux/symbols-tree-view-fix/README.md

 # symbols-tree-view-fix package

-Forked from https://atom.io/packages/symbols-tree-view.
+Disclaimer: this package has been forked from https://atom.io/packages/symbols-tree-view.
 I am not the original author.
 Source code is the same, but will try to keep deprecation warnings fixed asap.
 Another forked package is available at https://atom.io/packages/symbols-tree-nav, what adds new options.
 May be more experimental!
+(Do not enable both packages in the same time)

 The rest of this README will remain untouched.